The Church of England:

 that path was taken in mid-2005.
 Although consecration was authorized in

-principle in 2006, the process was at least temporarily stalled by the laity in 2012.
-Women are not expected to be eligible to be consecrated as bishops for many years in the future.
-And so, there is a moral inversion in England, where:
+principle in 2006, the process was at least temporarily stalled by the House of Laity vote in 2012.
+Women were not expected to be eligible to be consecrated as bishops for many years in the future.
+And so, there was a moral inversion in England, where:

-- The culture considers discrimination on the basis of gender to be profoundly immoral,
+- The culture generally considers discrimination on the basis of gender to be profoundly immoral,

-- The state church practices discrimination against women
+- The official state church practices discrimination against all women, without regard for their talent, ability, education, dedication, or experience.

 Topics discussed in this section: